Kilimajaro/Face_Recognition/Readme.md

 [1] https://github.com/deepinsight/insightface/tree/master/model_zoo
 [2] https://github.com/serengil/retinaface?tab=readme-ov-file

-### Submission Guidelines
-- Project due date: **November 16**.
-- Submit your work via a Git pull request named `submit_<studentID>_<name>` (for example, `submit_20230001_AlexKim`).
-  - In our final project, you should do port-forwarding to give me the api.
-- You can use pre-trained detectors, embedding neural network model, and keypoint detection model.
-But, you should not use entire face recognition library such as mediapipe.

 ## Basic Docker Workflow

 Ensure Docker Desktop (or another Docker engine) is running before you begin.